LIJUCHACKO/File-Tagger/README.md

 About
 ------------------------------------

-  1. It is any easy way to tag file/folders without affecting file system
+  1. It is a simple gui utility written in qt to tag file/folders without affecting files.

-  2. Approximate word matching algorithm is used so that same tag name can be used for multiple files
+  2. Approximate word matching algorithm is used for searching tags.

-  3. While searching for tags you need not type exact spelling of tag.
+  3. Application will also help in keeping consistency in tag names(Reusing the same terms).

   4. Configuration file is kept in <home directory>/.Filetagger/Filetagger_db as a simple text file.
-You can file replace path if you have moved or renamed any folder
+You can file replace path if you have moved or renamed any folder.

+  5. File or Folder can be open by clicking on the link listed in "Browse Tags" tab

+  6. Screenshot of the application is also uploaded.(TAB1.png, TAB2.png)

 Installation
 ------------------------------------

-  1. Compile the project in qtcreator and copy to /usr/bin
+  1. Compile the project in qtcreator and copy FILETAGGER to /usr/bin.
+Executable file for 64 bit machine is uploaded(Compile on ubuntu14.04LTS).

-  2. On KDE Desktop in order to provide right click action
+  2. On KDE Desktop in order to add this as an action on browsers, do as follows